-The Ayurvedic Health Counselor Part 2 Internship is the best way to learn how to bring your knowledge to the world around you.
+The Ayurvedic Health Counselor Internship (formerly Ayurvedic Health Counselor 2 / AHC2) is the best way to learn how to bring your knowledge to the world around you.
 During this six-month program, you’ll gain real world experience seeing patients, learning counseling techniques, speaking publicly, and educating your community.

 Scope of Practice: During this internship, the student is trained for a scope of practice that focuses on preventative medicine, lifestyle transformation, and the promotion of health and wellness.
-Students will put into practice the theory they studied in the Ayurvedic Health Counselor 1 program.
-They will evaluate their clients imbalances and make recommendations for lifestyle improvements that serve the clients in preventing disease.
+Students will put into practice the theory they studied in the Principles of Ayurvedic Medicine (PAM) program.
+They will evaluate their client’s imbalances and make recommendations for lifestyle improvements that serve the clients in preventing disease.

 Classes and Curriculum

-Students participate in a ten-day intensive prior to the start of internship.
-This intensive takes place on-site in Nevada City.
+Interns begin the internship with an intensive to gain the skills necessary to be successful in the course.
+This intensive is a hybrid program containing classes online and on-site in Nevada City (Note, due to Covid-19 or other circumstances beyond our control, this class may be held entirely online, check with our enrollment department for the latest updates).
 Additional weekend classes take place throughout the internship program on a monthly basis.
 These weekend classes can be attended live in-person or live over the internet.

-- Community-Based Education Class: During these 4 days, students will learn how to provide a six-week community-based educational program.
-Community based teaching materials are provided and based on Dr. Halpern’s book: Healing Your Life, Lessons on the Path of Ayurveda.
+- Community-Based Education Class: During this 3.5 day class students will learn how to provide a six-week community-based course based on Dr. Halpern’s book: Healing Your Life, Lessons on the Path of Ayurveda.

-- Internship Preparation Class: During these 4 days, students will learn how to complete proper documentation when performing consultations and evaluations.
+- Internship Preparation Class: During this 3.5-day class, students will learn how to complete proper documentation when performing consultations and evaluations.
 Students will also begin to explore how to set up a counseling practice.

 Each module consists of two days of classes.